“BIOMEDICAL IMAGE PROCESSING FOR VOLUME RENDERING VISUALIZATION”

 Tutorial Organizers and Presenters:

-Prof Nadia Magnenat-Thalmann, University of Geneva, Switzerland and NTU, Singapore
+Prof Nadia Magnenat-Thalmann, Nanyang Technological University, Singapore and University of Geneva, Switzerland

 A/Prof Bin Sheng, Shanghai Jiao Tong University